Sidon sets and perturbations

 An \emph{$h$-Sidon set} (also called a \emph{$B_h$-set}) is a subset $A = \{a_i:i \in I \}$ of $G$ such that every element in the sumset $hA$ has a unique representation as the sum of $h$ elements of $A$.
 Equivalently, an $h$-Sidon set is a set $A$ that satisfies the condition: For all $b \in hA$, if $ \{ u_i: i \in I\}$ and $ \{ v_i: i \in I\}$ are sets of nonnegative integers such that \beq h = \sum_{i \in I} u_i = \sum_{i \in I} v_i \eeq and \beq b = \sum_{i \in I} u_i a_i = \sum_{i \in I} v_i a_i \eeq then \beq u_i = v_i \quad \text{ for all $i \in I$.} \eeq

 A 2-Sidon set is usually called a \emph{Sidon set}.

-A subset of an $h$-Sidon set is also an $h$-Sidon set.
-An $h$-Sidon set is an $h_1$-Sidon set for every positive integer $h_1 \leq h$.
+A subset of an $h$-Sidon set is also an $h$-Sidon set, and an $h$-Sidon set is an $r$-Sidon set for every positive integer $r < h$.
 However, an $h$-Sidon set is not necessarily an $(h+1)$-Sidon set.
 For example, let $G = \Z$ be the additive group of integers.
-Let \N\ be the set of positive integers and $\N_0$ the set of nonnegative integers.
-For every positive integer $h$, the set $\{ h^i: i \in \N_0 \}$ is an $h$-Sidon set, because every positive integer has a unique $h$-adic representation, but not an $(h+1)$-Sidon set, because
+For every integer $h \geq 2$, the set $A = \{ h^i: i \in \N_0 \}$ is an $h$-Sidon set because $0 \notin A$ and every positive integer has a unique $h$-adic representation.
+However, for all nonnegative integers $a < b$, the identity